mila-sevilla/Flatsearch-Website/README.md

 ## Referencing images and scripts in Html

-If you need to reference a file from your html, fo example and image or a script, use the path relative to the domain root folder instead of the path relative to the html file from which you are trying to reference the file.
+If you need to reference a file from your html, fo example an image or a script, use the path relative to the domain root folder instead of the path relative to the html file from which you are trying to reference the file.

 For example, say you have a component named Header component in the following location:
 ```